Review: Down to Chance, Pleasance Theatre

 The central dilemma of the play is fascinating, exploring the idea that information has consequences.
 Genie Chance understood that if people felt informed, they would make safer choices.
 Hearing the simple broadcasted messages, such as “Tell my wife I am safe” or “I am waiting at the neighbours,” reminds us that in the wake of a 200-foot drop in the coastline, the smallest piece of news is a lifeline.

-The technical elements are equally effective, particularly the immersive sound (Robert Merriam) and lighting (James Camp).
+The technical elements are equally effective, particularly the immersive sound (Nathan May) and lighting (Jessica Parritt).
 One survivor described the actual sound of the 1964 quake as a “rumble and a slithery sound all mixed up and it has got some crackle to it, too.”
 The production manages to capture that visceral, unsettling atmosphere perfectly.
 The use of small radios amongst the audience creates a lovely sense of immersion, making us feel like part of the anxious Anchorage public.

 There are, however, a few small areas where the narrative felt slightly less sure-footed.
-The roles of the intern, Dom, and the girlfriend seemed designed to provide levity, but they occasionally felt at odds with the gravity of the situation.
+The roles of the intern, Dom, and his girlfriend provide levity, but they occasionally felt at odds with the gravity of the situation.
 Of course, non-fiction theatre often requires a degree of dramatic license to transform a historical archive into a living story.
-While the playwrights have opted for a more light-hearted assistant, my research into the historical records of the time shows that the real-life Bob Fleming, the young staffer who assisted Genie, was engaged in much more technical and urgent work.
+While here we have a more light-hearted assistant, in real-life, Bob Fleming, the young staffer who assisted Genie, was engaged in much more technical and urgent work.
 Far from singing or hosting quizzes, he was crucial in maintaining the physical connection to the cracked transmitter and helping set up the temporary studio in the Public Safety Building to keep the broadcast alive.

 Furthermore, while the tension was high, I would have liked a clearer sense of the staggering endurance required for this feat.
 Genie Chance remained on air for a miraculous 59 consecutive hours, a Herculean effort that the play’s timeline does not quite manage to convey.